EricEricEricJin/ECE539-Group-Project/proposal/proposal.md

 Also, the FIR filter I applied is used to detect rising edges, it will filter out long continuous positive points.
 This is consistent with our goal since we assume each song is in certain length and there is no continuous singings.

 #### Challenges and what to do next
-- The 'threshold' should even exist..
+- The 'threshold' should not even exist

     As shown in above model block diagram, a chunk will be classified as singing if the probability of singing is higher than threshold.
 Theoretically there shouldn't be a threshold, as the network is trained without it.
 But with a few tests already done we noticed the FPR is sometimes too high if no threshold (i.e., use output of the CNN directly), even with a filter.